Windows Server FAQ - Linux Academy Business Plan Only

 - Web Browser (Graphical Shell)

-- You can follow the steps here to open the graphical display in your web browser.
+- You can follow the steps at the bottom of the page here to open the graphical display in your web browser.
 This is the easiest and fastest method to connect; however, copy/paste is currently not supported.

 - Remote Desktop (RDP)